deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/ff-using-static-url-segments.md

 ### R1 -----------------------------------------

-* In Listing 15-12, I defined a new route and placed it before all of the others in the RegisterRutes method.
+* In Listing 15-12, I defined a new route and placed it before all of the others in the RegisterRoutes method.
 * I did this because routes are applied in the order in which they appear in the RouteCollection object.
 * The MapRoute method adds a route to the end of the collection, which means that routes are generally applied in the order in which they are defined.
 * I say "generally" because there are methods that insert routes in specific locations.